Khan of Hangu: History

 The history of the family before Mardu Khan is not well documented.
-However several sources claim that Bangash migrants settled in the valley in the 1500s, came into conflict with the local tribes and a series of battles were fought.
+However, several sources claim that Bangash migrants settled in the valley in the 1500s, came into conflict with the local tribes and a series of battles were fought.
 One of the opposing tribes was the Orakzai.
-An incident is noted that while the tribes were engaged in fierce battle, a youth arrived at the scene and declared "Dai" (meaning "It is") three times and went on to say "Sam the Bangasho, Ghra the Orakzo" which translates from Pushto as "It is, it is, it is, The valley plains for the Bangash and the hills for the Orakzai".
+An incident is noted that while the tribes were engaged in a fierce battle, a youth arrived at the scene and declared "Dai" (meaning "It is") three times and went on to say "Sam the Bangasho, Ghra the Orakzo" which translates from Pushto as "It is, it is, it is, The valley plains for the Bangash and the hills for the Orakzai".

-An alliance is also documented between the Bangash and the Khattak in driving the rival tribes from the valley.
-However, the Khattaks were also driven out some time later.
-As today, although the Orakzai still inhabit some parts of Hangu district and are even allied to the Bangash, the Khattaks are not present and are instead settled in neighbouring Karak.
+An alliance is also documented between the Bangash and the Khattak tribes collaborating to expel the rival tribes from the valley.
+However, this unity was fleeting, as the Khattaks themselves faced expulsion at a later juncture.
+Today, although the Orakzai still inhabit some parts of Hangu district and are even allied to the Bangash, the Khattaks are not present and are instead settled in the neighbouring Karak district.

 Battle with Darveza

-After Mardu Khan was declared Khan, during his reign, Hangu was attacked by a detachment of troops led by Darveza Niazi.
-Being heavily out numbered, Mardu Khan retreated to the Miranzai stronghold of Kasha, a strategic location in Hangu's Samana mountain range.
+After Mardu Khan was declared the Khan, Hangu was attacked by a detachment of troops led by Darveza Niazi.
+Being heavily outnumbered, Mardu Khan retreated to the Miranzai stronghold of Kasha, a strategic location in Hangu's Samana mountain range.
 The Mishti and Rabiakhel Orakzais at Kasha were close allies of the Khan.

 During his brief stay at Kasha, Mardu Khan had gathered a huge number of troops.
-Along with his Miranzai kinsmen, his newly reinforced army could have possibly included tribals of the surrounding area.
+Along with his Miranzai kinsmen, his newly reinforced army could have possibly included tribals of the surrounding areas.
 A counterattack was launched and resulted in a decisive victory for Mardu Khan.
 Darveza himself was one of the casualties and lost his life, while Mardu Khan returned victorious and established rule once again.
 This rule would go on for centuries.